fhollenbach/Pols621_2020/index.md

 Your grade will be based on the following:

 1. Participation (5%)
-2. Two discussion questions for every class session (10%)
+2. Two discussion questions for class session (weeks 1 - 13) (10%)
 3. One in-class presentation (15%)
 4. Two paper reviews, simulating a review for the APSR/AJPS/JOP (20%)
 5. Motivation of Research Question, i.e., paper Introduction (15%)
-6. Final Project Research Design Presentation (15%)
+6. Final Project Research Design Presentation (10%)
-7. NSF Dissertation Improvement Grant proposal (20%)
+7. Final Research Design (25%)

 #### Readings

 We will be reading both articles and book chapters throughout the semester.
 Readings under the header Additional Readings are not required, but suggestions for those interested in the particular topic.
-This is a PhD student level seminar; as such I expect all students to come to class prepared, having read __all required material__ prior to sending discussion questions on Wednesday mornings.
+This is a PhD student level seminar; as such I expect all students to come to class prepared, having read __all required material__ prior to sending discussion questions on Monday.
 I also expect you to complete relevant assignments on time.

 Some of the weeks have substantial amounts of readings that may take significant time to get through.
 Make sure you start early enough.
 Additionally, some of the methodological work will be difficult.
 It is okay if you do not fully understand everything before coming to class, that is what our class meetings are for.
 Nevertheless, read carefully and try to understand each article/chapter.
 Take notes on your readings, especially on parts you do not understand.